IBM/SpectrumScaleAutomation/README.md

 	# launcher.sh bulkrecall gpfs0

 The log file name will be `bulkrecall_gpfs0_date.log`.

+To run reclamation for a Spectrum Archive EE pool the options for the reclaim command must be specified after the file system (e.g. `gpfs0`).
+Use the following command:

+	# launcher.sh reclaim gpfs0 -p poolname -l lib-name -U min-used-percentage -G min-reclaimable-percentage -n num-tapes

+    For example, you want to reclaim tapes in a given pool (parameter `-p poolname -l libname`) that have more than 80 % used capacity (parameter `-U 80`) and more than 50 % reclaimable space (paramter `-G 50`).
+You can also specify to only reclaim 2 tapes with one reclaim process (parameter `-n 2`).

+	# launcher.sh reclaim -p poolname -l lib-name -U 80 -G 50 -n 2

+The log file name will be `reclaim_gpfs0_date.log`.

 Upon completion of the storage service the launcher component can raise custom events.
 The custom events are defined in the file [custom.json](custom.json).
 This file must be copied to /usr/lpp/mmfs/lib/mmsysmon.
 If this file exists then the script will automatically raise events.
 If a custom.json exist for another reason and it is not desired to raise events the parameter sendEvent within the launcher script can be manually adjusted to a value of 0.